beginning of content

 What is salmonella?

 Salmonella infection, also called salmonellosis, is a type of gastroenteritis (or 'gastro').
 It is caused by salmonella bacteria.
-It usually comes from contaminated food, so it's sometimes called ‘food poisoning'.
+It usually comes from contaminated food, sometimes called 'food poisoning'.

 What are the symptoms of salmonella?

-Symptoms generally start between 6 hours and 3 days after you have been infected and may include:
+Symptoms usually start between 6 hours and 3 days after you have been infected.
+Symptoms may include:

-Symptoms usually last between 4 and 7 days.
+Symptoms usually last between 3 and 7 days.
+Symptoms can sometimes last longer.

 What causes salmonella?

-Many animals are infected with salmonella bacteria.
-Salmonellosis in humans is usually caused by eating undercooked foods from infected animals, such as chicken or eggs.
+Salmonella is usually caused by eating undercooked foods from infected animals, such as chicken or eggs.
+This is because many animals are infected with salmonella bacteria.

-Infection can also occur if bacteria are transferred to your mouth from:
+You can also get infected if bacteria enter your mouth from:

-If you have been infected, you can spread salmonella for as long as you carry the bacteria in your bowel, which may be months after you stop having any symptoms.
+If you have been infected, you can spread salmonella for as long as you carry the bacteria in your bowel.
+Even after you stop having any symptoms, you can spread salmonella for several months.

 When should I see my doctor?

-If you are an older person, pregnant or have a weak immune system, or if you think your baby has salmonella, talk to your doctor immediately.
+If you are an older person, have a weak immune system, or if you think your baby has salmonella, talk to your doctor immediately.

 How is salmonella diagnosed?